-State of operation Discrepancy from Corporate Social Item Yes No Summary Responsibility Best Practice Principles by TWSE/GTSM-listed Companies and the reasons F. Has Poya International established supplier management that requires that suppliers adhere to regulations dealing with such issues as the environment, workplace safety and health, worker rights and, if so, what is the status of implementation?
-Poya International takes some steps before making a contract with suppliers.
+State of operation Discrepancy from Corporate Social Item No Summary Responsibility Best Practice Principles by TWSE/GTSM-listed Companies and the reasons handle the complaints of customers.
+The customer complaint hotline is: 0800-033168.
+F. Has Poya International established supplier management that requires that suppliers adhere to regulations dealing with such issues as the environment, workplace safety and health, worker rights and, if so, what is the status of implementation? ✓ Poya International takes some steps before making a contract with suppliers.
 Poya International would review their background.
 Purchasing division would visit suppliers' factory irregularly to understand the environment and the process of goods production, as well as overall corporate operation.
 Poya International has uploaded regulations towards suppliers' social responsibility to investor column on Poya's website.
 The regulation and contract terms require suppliers in compliance with related product rules.
-If there is any violation, Poya International will remove the concerned product from shelves at once, and the supplier shall take responsibility to pay compensation. ● Compliant with the requirements of "Corporate Social Responsibility Best Practice Principles by TWSE/GTSM- listed Companies".
+If there is any violation, Poya International will remove the concerned product from shelves at once, and the supplier shall take responsibility to pay compensation. • Compliant with the requirements of "Corporate Social Responsibility Best Practice Principles by TWSE/GTSM- listed Companies".
 5. Does Poya International follow international recognized reporting criteria or guides when disclosing non-financial Corporate Social Responsibility reports?
 Did it obtain assurance or verification statements from third-party certification bodies for previously disclosed reports? ✓ Poya International edits CSR reports according to G4 sustainable reporting guidelines promulgated by the Global Reporting Initiative, GRI and in compliance with the request of core options.
 Poya International's CSR report is disclosed voluntarily and is not certified by the third certification institution currently. •Compliant with the requirements of "Corporate Social Responsibility Best Practice Principles by TWSE/GTSM- listed Companies".

-6. If the Company has drawn up a code for Corporate Social Res TWSE-GTSM-listed Companies", please describe any difference The Company has complied with requirer according to applicable rules and regulati 7.
-Other major information that helps to understand the operationa.
-The Company has disclosed the Corporate Social Responsibilities. ments of con of co veen the of "Co ne said code and the Best Practice Principle: rporate Social Responsibility Best Practice Principles by TW e social responsibility: SE/GTSM- listed Companies"
+6. If the Company has drawn up a code for Corporate Social Responsibility Best Practice Principle based on "Corporate Social Responsibility Best Practice Principles for TWSE-GTSM-listed Companies", please describe any differences between the said code and the Best Practice Principle: